 It is pretty obvious, but somehow, you may forget that a full bladder will keep you awake.
 So stay hydrated during the day.
 Start your day with a big glass of warm water with lemon, and brew your favorite tea to sip.
 That way, when night rolls around, you will be hydrated enough to limit your beverages before bed.

 2) Stick to the same schedule.

 Go to bed and wake up at the same time each day, including weekends.
 As creatures of habit, we have a hard time adjusting to changes in anything.
 This is especially true when it comes to sleep.
 Catching up on sleep during your days off won’t make up for daily lack of sleep.
-I would recommend an old-fashioned alarm clock.
-If you decide to use your phone, ensure to put it on airplane mode before sleeping and resist the urge to check it.
+Instead, I would recommend an old-fashioned alarm clock.
+If you decide to use your phone, ensure to put it on airplane mode before going to sleep and resist the urge to check it.

 I started with an alarm clock.
 But I don’t use it any longer since I now go to sleep and wake up at the same time naturally.

 Remember that sugary drinks like coca-cola, certain teas, and chocolates all contain caffeine.
 The effects of caffeine linger in your system for about eight hours.
 So, a cup of coffee, chocolates, or caffeinated tea would defiantly keep you awake.
 If you smoke, consider quitting.
 And trust me, I know it is hard.
 As a former smoker, I can relate.
 Nonetheless, besides all damages that nicotine does to your body, it is also a stimulant and will keep you up.

 I drink three shots of espressos upon waking, but no later than 9:00 am.
 After that, I have no issues falling asleep.
 However, everyone is different.
 You will need to keep track of your caffeine intake and figure out your own cut-off time and limits.